southmountaintech/webcomponents/ProgressiveImage/README.md

 # ProgressiveImage

 ## Description
 A web component that renders a small image initially, and then the larger image progressively.
+Inspired by this [Article](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) from [José M. Pérez](https://github.com/JMPerez/).

 ## Installation
 ```shell script